 - Once oil is heated, sear pork on each side for 1-2 minutes per side.
 Remove pork to a plate.

-- Add in white wine, garlic, capers, and red pepper flakes if using.
+- Add in garlic, capers, and red pepper flakes if using.
 Saute for 2 minutes.
-Add in kale, tomatoes, beans and seared pork.
+Add in kale, tomatoes, beans, and the seared pork.

 - Cover, reduce heat to medium, and simmer for 10 minutes or until pork is cooked through.